 It’s that time again.
 Time to collect & share links to the writing I’ve published on TCM’s Movie Morlocks blog in the past few months.
 In September I spent a lot of time obsessing over TCM Star of the Month Susan Hayward.
-I reference her in at least three of the pieces I wrote that … Continue reading Sept. & Oct. at The Movie Morlocks
+I reference her in at least three of the pieces I wrote that month and I refer to her again in my first … Continue reading Sept. & Oct. at The Movie Morlocks

 I haven’t been online much the last few months for a number of reasons.
 First and foremost, I’ve been having some medical problems with my left eye and spending lots of time on my computer reading, watching vids and writing can often be problematic.
-My eyes get easily irritated and I’m prone to headaches, etc. … Continue reading June & July at the Movie Morlocks
+My eyes get easily irritated and I’m prone to headaches, etc. The other reason is simple net fatigue, particularly on social … Continue reading June & July at the Movie Morlocks

 Jess Franco 1930-2013 What follows is a collection of links to some of my posts at TCM’s Movie Morlocks from 2013.
 These are (in my estimation) the best and most interesting articles I wrote last year but you can read my entire output for 2013 at the Movie Morlocks if you peruse the archives.
-From … Continue reading 2013 at the Movie Morlocks
+From this point onward on I’ll be collecting links to my … Continue reading 2013 at the Movie Morlocks

 The House of Hammer (also known as Hammer’s Halls of Horror) was a British film and comic magazine published between 1976 and 1978.
 The following pages are from issue #10, which featured a wonderful cover painted by artist Brian Lewis depicting Oliver Reed in Terence Fisher’s Curse of the Werewolf (1961).
-The following sample pages … Continue reading Comic Book of the Week: Curse of the Werewolf
+The following sample pages are from Part I. & II. of the Curse of … Continue reading Comic Book of the Week: Curse of the Werewolf

 Like many of my fellow Americans, I’m enjoying the Thanksgiving holiday so I’ve been distracted by family, good food, and drink.
-But I wanted to take a moment to shine a spotlight on The First Leading Lady of British Horror, Barbara Shelley.
-Shelley (who shares her name with one of my favorite poets) starred in … Continue reading The First Leading Lady of British Horror
+But I wanted to take a moment to shine a spotlight on the First Leading Lady of British Horror.
+Barbara Shelley (who happens to share her name with one of my favorite poets) starred in no less than eight Hammer films that I’m aware … Continue reading The First Leading Lady of British Horror

 All summer long Turner Classic Movies is celebrating various actors with their ongoing “Summer Under the Stars” series.
 But August 10th is truly something to celebrate.
 Today TCM will be running films that feature one of my all-time favorite actors, the extraordinarily talented and incredibly handsome Dirk Bogarde.
-This would be worthy of mention no … Continue reading Spend Your Day With Dirk Bogarde
+This would be worthy of mention no matter what films they were showing, but TCM has gone … Continue reading Spend Your Day With Dirk Bogarde

 At the Britannica blog Raymond Benson has finished listing off his Top 10 Favorite Films of 1968 so if you’re interested in the final results stop by and give them a look.
-I’ve mentioned on numerous occasions how much I dislike making lists of favorite films myself since they’re limited by what I’ve seen and … Continue reading My Top 20 Favorite Films of 1968
+I’ve mentioned on numerous occasions how much I dislike making lists of favorite films myself since they’re limited by what I’ve seen and are subject to change at anytime.
+Roger Ebert recently asked … Continue reading My Top 20 Favorite Films of 1968